 As a nonprofit maritime organization, the Network’s fees are based on the projected number of vessels enrolled and the cost of providing APC capabilities required by the Coast Guard.
 The Network Board reduced rates and reestablished the Network as the APC with the lowest cost of enrollment, providing the greatest prevention and response capabilities throughout the largest coverage area.

 What if I want to enroll my fleet of vessels?

 How does the Fleet Enrollment option work?

-The Network’s Fleet Enrollment option provides your fleet with a Certificate of Participation at no cost that avoids any lapse in coverage.
+The Network’s Fleet Enrollment option provides your fleet with a Network Certificate of Participation at no cost and it remains continuously valid, as it is evergreen.
 You will only be invoiced when one of your vessels transits the Network coverage area on its first non-innocent passage voyage.
 Your fleet enrollment certificate remains continuously valid for our services and ensures continuous compliance.

-Upon receipt of the signed fleet enrollment agreement, the Network will issue a Certificate of Participation confirming coverage for your entire fleet effective immediately.
+Upon receipt of the signed fleet enrollment agreement, the Network will issue a Network Certificate of Participation confirming coverage for your entire fleet effective immediately.
 A certificate will also be provided to your vessel response plan administrator or Qualified Individual.
-The owner/operator is then invoiced via email when a vessel enters Western Alaska, all others benefit from coverage at no charge.
-The per vessel charge is based on the published fee with the fleet discount and the invoice covers the vessel for 12 months from the date it originally enters the zone.
+The owner/operator is then invoiced via email when a vessel enters the Network Coverage Area, all others benefit from coverage at no charge.
+The per vessel charge is based on the published fee and the invoice covers the vessel for 12 months from the date it originally enters the zone with unlimited transits.

 What are my enrollment fees used for?